arikregev/DataStractureProject/README.md

 Written in: C++.

-As part of our DataStacture course our final task was to wrote ourselves the code of Binary Tree and Linked List with special parameters that where gived as part of the Task instruction.
+As part of our Data Stracture course our final task was to wrote ourselves the code of Binary Tree and Linked List with special parameters that where given as a part of the Task instructions.